 Starting at a campground, there is a couple hundred yards of warm up before the river bends right and over the first falls, which is off-vertical and about 10-15' tall.
-If you intend on scouting, get left before the bend and work your way to shore before the bend.
+If you intend on scouting, get to the left shore before the bend to scout.

 Photo: Nate Merrill

 Below here is a blind rapid that is boofed far left, where less of the water is going.
-It drops about 5', keep your nose at about 10-11 o' clock to avoid pitons.
+It drops about 5', a left stroke with your nose at about 10-11 o' clock works well to avoid pitons.

 Not far downstream the river opens up for a moment into a couple gravel bars and an island.
 It is an option to bail on the right here if someone is not having a good day.

 There is even a neat little tube through the rock to check out.